-- Approves the May Revision to withdraw the January proposal to fund the California Competes Grant Program at \$60 million and approves the withdrawal of the trailer bill language to make conforming changes. - Approves \$25 million one-time (General Fund) to support capital expenditures incurred during the construction of the National Semiconductor Technology Center's Design and Collaboration Facility. - Rejects without prejudice \$17 million one-time (General Fund) to support the California Regional Initiatives for Social Enterprises (CA RISE) program. - Rejects the reversion of up to \$11.5 million of unspent funds in 2023-24 for the Performing Arts Equitable Payroll Fund that was reappropriated in previous budgets.
+- Approves the May Revision to withdraw the January proposal to fund the California Competes Grant Program at \$60 million and approves the withdrawal of the trailer bill language to make conforming changes. - Approves \$25 million one-time (General Fund) to support capital expenditures incurred during the construction of the National Semiconductor Technology Center's Design and Collaboration Facility. - Approves \$17 million one-time (General Fund) to support the California Regional Initiatives for Social Enterprises (CA RISE) program. - Provides \$100 million in one-time 2025-26 General Fund for further implementation of the Downtown Fresno Infrastructure Plan. - Provides \$7.5 million in one-time 2025-26 General Fund for the SEED Initiative. - Provides \$2 million in one-time 2025-26 General Fund for the Initiating Change in Our Neighborhoods program. - Rejects the reversion of up to \$11.5 million of unspent funds in 2023-24 for the Performing Arts Equitable Payroll Fund that was reappropriated in previous budgets. - Adopts provisional language to allow the Department of Finance to increase the General Fund appropriation by up to \$650,000 to meet the matching requirements of the federal funds award for the State Trade Expansion Program. - Adopts May Revision proposal to provide \$230,000 in reimbursement authority for 2025-26 for additional support for the Outsmart Disaster program. - Reappropriates up to \$700,000 from Item 0509-101-0001, 2022 Budget Act to complete the necessary reporting requirements for the Containerized Interoperability grant program. - Reappropriates \$2,153,000 from Item 0509-001-0001, 2024 Budget Act to provide Go-Biz an extension to expend resources for the Zero Emission Vehicles Program.

-- Adopts provisional language to allow the Department of Finance to increase the General Fund appropriation by up to \$650,000 to meet the matching requirements of the federal funds award for the State Trade Expansion Program. - Adopts May Revision proposal to provide \$230,000 in reimbursement authority for 2025-26 for additional support for the Outsmart Disaster program. - Reappropriates up to \$350,000 from Item 0509-101-0001, 2022 Budget Act to complete the necessary reporting requirements for the Containerized Interoperability grant program and provides \$350,000 as a General Fund solution. - Reappropriates \$2,153,000 from Item 0509-001-0001, 2024 Budget Act to provide Go-Biz an extension to expend resources for the Zero Emission Vehicles Program. - Reappropriates Item 0509-49 up to \$240,000 from Item 0509-001-0001, 2022 Budget Act to cover administrative costs for this grant program.
+• Reappropriates Item 0509-49 up to \$240,000 from Item 0509-001-0001, 2022 Budget Act to cover administrative costs for this grant program.